Constructing Concise Characteristic Samples for Acceptors of Omega Regular Languages: An inclusion algorithm for DMAs

 that is, $\aut{U}_{1,j}$ is $\aut{U}_1$ with $F_j$ as its only final state set.
 Then by the definition of DMA acceptance,

 which implies that to test whether $\sema{\aut{U}_1} \subseteq \sema{\aut{U}_2}$, it suffices to test for all $j \in [1..k]$ that $\sema{\aut{U}_{1,j}} \subseteq \sema{\aut{U}_2}$.

-\begin{myproposition} Suppose $\alg{A}$ is a procedure that solves the inclusion problem for two DMAs over the same alphabet, assuming that the first DMA has a single final state set.
-Then there is an algorithm that solves the inclusion problem for two arbitrary DMAs over the same alphabet, say $\aut{U}_1$ and $\aut{U}_2$, which simply makes $|\mathcal{F}_1|$ calls to $\alg{A}$, where $\mathcal{F}_1$ is the family of final state sets of $\aut{U}_1$. \end{myproposition}
+\begin{proposition} Suppose $\alg{L}$ is a procedure that solves the inclusion problem for two DMAs over the same alphabet, assuming that the first DMA has a single final state set.
+Then there is an algorithm that solves the inclusion problem for two arbitrary DMAs over the same alphabet, say $\aut{U}_1$ and $\aut{U}_2$, which simply makes $|\mathcal{F}_1|$ calls to $\alg{L}$, where $\mathcal{F}_1$ is the family of final state sets of $\aut{U}_1$. \end{proposition}

 Next we describe a procedure $\alg{SCCtoDBA}$ that takes as inputs a deterministic automaton $\aut{M}$, an SCC $F$ of $\aut{M}$, and a state $q \in F$, and returns a DBA $B(\aut{M},F,q)$ that accepts exactly $L(\aut{M},F,q)$, where $L(\aut{M},F,q)$ is the set of $\omega$-words $w$ that visit only the states of $F$ when processed by $\aut{M}$ starting at state $q$, and visits each of them infinitely many times.